 Google’s former Vice President of People Operations, Laszlo Bock said in an interview that Google spends 2x what the average company does on recruiting.
 They quickly picked up on what many companies are still learning—if you want to make more money over the course of time, you have to spend more on talent in the beginning stages of building a company.
 Hiring the highest quality candidates from the start is one of Google’s biggest keys to success.

 When you think “Google,” you probably have a pretty good idea of what their brand is and what kind of people work there.
 That doesn’t just happen on its own; Working on employer brand is an ongoing effort that will have an impact on your recruiting budget.
 That is, it’s going to cost you.
-However, as Google has shown through their innovative strategies and domination of the market, employer branding has had an impact on their profits.
+However, as Google has shown through its innovative strategies and domination of the market, employer branding has had an impact on its profits.

 And moreover, branding actually matters to candidates.
 About 11% of job seekers said they would decline a job offer from an employer with a bad reputation–even if they were unemployed.
 While 11% seems like a small number, keep that figure in mind when recruiting in a competitive landscape or trying to source in-demand skills.
 Failing to invest in employer brand means you could be missing out on talented candidates who actually need work.

 Don’t have a Google-sized budget?
 Focus on your current employees.
-Call them out on Instagram, tag them on Facebook, feature them on your blog when they’ve completed a large project.
+Call them out on Instagram, tag them on Facebook, and feature them on your blog when they’ve completed a large project.
 These are easy things companies of any size can do to show their talent pool what it’s like to work there!

 #3- Be Extremely Thorough

-Investing so much of their budget into finding and securing the right hires positively affects Google at multiple levels.
+Investing so much of its budget into finding and securing the right hires positively affects Google at multiple levels.
 They’ve paved the way for companies large and small, to realize that quality-of-hire is more important than cost-per-hire.
 Use their recruiting tenets as guiding principles as you build your plan for this year and the next.
 After all, you may not be Google yet, but if you put talent first, you can be!

 Need some help building your recruitment budget?
 Need friendly service to go along with a talent acquisition platform that will grow with you?
 ClearCompany’s Applicant Tracking System ensures the best candidate experience from application to onboarding and beyond.